The tips you need to start your journaling habit in 2021

 Hee hee!
 Being serious stationery lovers, we thought we should get this into our Beginner’s Guide to Journaling pretty quickly!

 Yes, it can be tempting to go down the journaling supplies rabbit hole!
 It’s all very pretty, but in reality, all you really need is a pen or pencil you enjoy writing with and some paper.
-Of course, you can look at all of the wonderful journals - The Positive Family included - but for us, it’s so much more important that you learn to create a journaling routine that sticks for you rather than buying our entire product range.
+Of course, you can look at all of the wonderful journals - The Positive Family included - but for us, it’s so much more important that you learn to create a journaling routine that sticks for you rather than buying our entire product range (but we should tell you we have some gorgeous and super cute washi tape in our shop).

 In fact, we’re so buzzed about journaling that we’ve created something very special for you that is FREE!
 We’ve added a Journey into Journaling resource to our exclusive Resource Library!
 This downloadable PDF contains everything you need to start you on your journaling journey.
 From some easy-to-follow tips and hints to journal prompts for the first fourteen days with space next to each for your journaling.
 All you'll need is a pen and the password - sign up for our newsletter and it’ll be winging its way into your inbox.